Promenades Cathédrale

 Promenades Cathédrale is a 135,495 sqft retail complex on Saint Catherine Street in downtown Montreal, Quebec, Canada.

 The complex is located beneath Montreal's Anglican Christ Church Cathedral.
 Constructed in 1987-88, the mall is integrated into the underground city.

-The complex is connected to Henry Morgan Building across the street along Avenue Union and home to Hudson's Bay Company Montreal store.
+The complex is connected to Henry Morgan Building across the street along Avenue Union and was home to Hudson's Bay Company Montreal store.